 Any proxy given pursuant to this solicitation may be revoked by the person giving it insofar as it has not been exercised.
-Any revocation may be made at the Annual Meeting, or by submitting a proxy bearing a date subsequent to that on the proxy to be revoked, or by written notification to the Secretary of the Company, Christopher A. Head, c/o Moog Inc., 400 Jamison Road, Elma, New York 14052.
+Any revocation may be made at the Annual Meeting, or by submitting a proxy bearing a date subsequent to that on the proxy to be revoked, or by written notification to the Secretary of the Company, Christopher A. Head, c/o Moog Inc., Seneca Street at Jamison Road, East Aurora, New York 14052.